TestoReal/TestoReal/README.md

 ## 👨‍💻 My Work

-I’m the founder and leader of [Crystal Network](http://crystal-network.de/), the home of **G-Network**, where we focus on creating innovative and high-performance networks.
+I’m the founder and leader of [Crystal Network](http://crystal-network.de/), the home of **Crystal Solution**, where we focus on creating innovative and high-performance networks.

 ## 🌱 Currently Learning